Weak KAM theory in higher-dimensional holonomic measure flows: Characterization of minimizable La gran gians

-where the limit is taken in $E$. \end{thm} \begin{rmk} In many cases, like in the situation of Corollary \ref{cor:exactdescent} below, using the version of the Arzel\`a--Ascoli theorem given in Lemma \ref{lem:arzelaascoli}, one can extract a Lipschitz limit $\omega$ of the forms $\omega_i$.
+\end{thm} \begin{rmk} In many cases, like in the situation of Corollary \ref{cor:exactdescent} below, using the version of the Arzel\`a--Ascoli theorem given in Lemma \ref{lem:arzelaascoli}, one can extract a Lipschitz limit $\omega$ of the forms $\omega_i$.
 It then satisfies

-for $c_0=-\int L\,d\mu/\mu(T^nM)$, with equality $\mu$-almost everywhere.
-Here one can think of $H(d\omega)=d\omega- L$ as the Hamiltonian, so that we are looking at a sort of \emph{Hamilton-Jacobi equation}.
-In this sense, we can say that $\omega$ is a \emph{critical subsolution of the Hamilton-Jacobi equation}; cf. \cite{fathibook}. \end{rmk}
+with equality $\mu$-almost everywhere.
+Here one can think of as the Hamiltonian, so that we are looking at a sort of \emph{Hamilton-Jacobi equation}, In this sense, we can say that $\omega$ is a \emph{critical subsolution of the Hamilton-Jacobi equation}; cf. \cite{fathibook}. \end{rmk}

 In order to prove the theorem, we need

 \begin{lem} In the setting of Theorem \ref{thm:coarse}, let